lawal-greatness/YouVerify_project/README.md

 Jenkins server
 SonarQube server

-The CI/CD tools used is jenkins and nodejs was installed on it to create a pipeline for the deployment of the app on the app repo.
+The CI/CD tools used is jenkins and nodejs was installed on it to create a pipeline for the deployment of the app on the app repo, it builds the NODEJS app from the app repo.
+It was directly deployed on an instances and was NOT as a container
 Newrelic is install on jenkins server to monitor the instances running on the pipeline

-SOnarqube is also installed on an ubuntu server to analys the codes
+SOnarqube is also installed on an ubuntu server to analys the codes by webhooking

+The jenkins file also contains the pipeline code for CI/CD